-The Wasserstein-1 distance has a particular structure that makes it both more robust and more tractable than $W_2$: it is less sensitive to outliers, and it admits a flow formulation that is often faster to compute.
-It has been applied in computer vision~\cite{rubner1998metric,grauman2004fast}, machine learning~\cite{kusner2015word}, graphics~\cite{SolomonEMDSurfaces2014}, community detection~\cite{sia2019ollivier}, and biology~\cite{sandhu2015graph}.

-When the ground cost is the shortest-path distance on a graph, $W_{1}$ can be formulated as a minimum-cost flow problem with a fixed divergence constraint~\cite{Beckmann52}, see for instance~\cite{carsan10} for applications of this framework to PDEs on continuous domains.
-Classical solvers such as the network simplex can be used, and Orlin’s strongly polynomial algorithm achieves $O(p n\log n)$ time on a graph with $n$ vertices and $p$ edges~\cite{AhujaEtAl93}.
-The current best exact min-cost flow algorithm runs in $O(p^{1+o(1)})$ time with high probability~\cite{chen2025maximum}.
-For planar graphs with polynomially bounded integer data, a nearly linear-time exact algorithm is known~\cite{dong2025nested}, and for tree metrics (generalizing the 1-D case), $W_1$ can be computed in linear time $O(n)$~\cite{evans2012phylogenetic}.

-For approximate solvers, which are the focus of this paper, interior-point methods combined with fast Laplacian solvers yield additive-$\varepsilon$ approximations for min-cost generalized flows in $O(p^{3/2}\log(1/\varepsilon))$ time~\cite{daitch2008faster}.
-In this work, we propose a simpler alternative based on entropic regularization, with complexity $O(p/\varepsilon^{4})$.
+\paragraph{Wasserstein-1 on graphs.} The Wasserstein-1 distance has a particular structure that makes it both more robust and more tractable than $W_2$: it is less sensitive to outliers, and it admits a flow formulation that is often faster to compute.
+It has been applied in computer vision~\citep{rubner1998metric,grauman2004fast}, machine learning~\citep{kusner2015word}, graphics~\citep{SolomonEMDSurfaces2014}, community detection~\citep{sia2019ollivier}, and biology~\citep{sandhu2015graph}.
+When the ground cost is the shortest-path distance on a graph, $W_{1}$ can be formulated as a minimum-cost flow problem with a fixed divergence constraint~\citep{Beckmann52}, see for instance~\citep{carsan10} for applications of this framework to PDEs on continuous domains.
+Classical solvers such as the network simplex can be used, and Orlin's strongly polynomial algorithm achieves $O(p n\log n)$ time on a graph with $n$ vertices and $p$ edges~\citep{AhujaEtAl93}.
+The current best exact min-cost flow algorithm runs in $O(p^{1+o(1)})$ time with high probability~\citep{chen2025maximum}.
+For planar graphs with polynomially bounded integer data, a nearly linear-time exact algorithm is known~\citep{dong2025nested}, and for tree metrics (generalizing the 1-D case), $W_1$ can be computed in linear time $O(n)$~\citep{evans2012phylogenetic}.
+For approximate solvers, which are the focus of this paper, interior-point methods combined with fast Laplacian solvers yield additive-$\varepsilon$ approximations for min-cost generalized flows in $O(p^{3/2}\log(1/\varepsilon))$ time~\citep{daitch2008faster}.
+In this work, we propose a simpler alternative based on entropic regularization, with complexity $O(p\,\mathrm{diameter}(\Edge)^3/\varepsilon^{4})$ (up to logarithmic factors).
 While this has a worse dependence on $\varepsilon$, it is easy to implement (including on GPUs) and scales linearly with the number of edges $p$.